We have information about Leigh Syndrome treatment options, creating a care team, clinical trials, and more.

 Are there treatments for Leigh syndrome?

-Leigh syndrome treatment are focused on keeping children comfortable and slowing disease progression.
+Leigh syndrome therapies are focused on keeping children comfortable and slowing disease progression.

 Specific types of Leigh syndrome have specific, targeted treatments.
 These include biotin-thiamine responsive basal ganglia disease, caused by mutations in SLC19A3 gene, which may be treated with high doses of thiamine and biotin, or pyruvate dehydrogenase deficiency, which may be treated with a ketogenic diet and thiamine.